IAmProgrammer14/Snake/README.md

 # Snake
-A simple snake game program, its just the code so you would have to run it in eclipse ide
+A simple snake game program, its just the code so you would have to run it in eclipse ide for it to run